brownieboy/react-bootstrap-slider/README.md

 ##Update History
+Version 1.1.3: 19 Nov 2016
+* Fixed bug where min, max and step values were not updating correctly when component received new props for them.

 Version 1.1.2: 24 Sep 2016
 * Reverted change of slider trigger event from `change` to `slideStop` in v1.1.1.
 This was a dumb way of doing it, and was a borderline breaking change to boot.
 * Added new `slideStop` event, which maps to the bootstrap-slider event of the same name